Paying for College

 Other Ways to Pay

-There are several kinds of savings accounts that can help pay for college; the most popular are 529 Plans, legally referred to as "Qualified Tuition Plans”.
+There are several kinds of savings accounts that can help pay for college.
+The most popular are 529 plans, legally referred to as “qualified tuition programs.”
 A 529 plan is an education savings plan designed to help families set aside funds for future college costs.
-There are two kinds of 529 plans: Prepaid Tuition Plans and Education Savings Plans.
+There are two kinds of 529 plans: prepaid tuition plans and education savings plans.
 All states and the District of Columbia sponsor at least one type of these plans.
-Check with your parents, grandparents or guardian to see whether they have a 529 plan set up for you and if you can make additional contributions for the remainder of high school.
+Check with a parent, grandparent or guardian to see whether they have a 529 plan set up for you and if you can make additional contributions for the remainder of high school.

-Another option is serving in the Military for a set amount of time.
+Another option to pay for college is serving in the Military for a set amount of time.
 For decades, Americans have enjoyed educational benefits in return for military service.
 There are numerous programs designed to help service members receive an education before, during and after their service commitments.
 From officer training programs to the Post-9/11 GI Bill and on-base educational opportunities, the Military spends millions of dollars annually educating its troops.